-- Creating enabling legal and policy environments for access to sexual and reproductive health services
+- creating enabling law, rights and policy environments for access to sexual and reproductive health services

-- Working with government, civil society and UN partners to implement the findings and recommendations of the Global Commission on HIV and the Law on issues affecting women and girls, and
+- working with government, civil society and UN partners to implement the findings and recommendations of the Global Commission on HIV and the Law on issues affecting women and girls

 Empowerment of vulnerable and key populations

-The UNDP HIV, Health and Development Strategy 2016-2021: Connecting the Dots recognises the importance of empowering vulnerable and key populations in all epidemic settings, through actions to
+The UNDP HIV, Health and Development Strategy 2016-2021: Connecting the Dots recognizes the importance of empowering vulnerable and key populations in all epidemic settings, through actions to

 Stigma, violence and discrimination against key populations contribute to their exclusion from society, limiting their access to health and social services and hindering development.